Coastal circulation on-demand forecast

 Lines are used for elevation and velocity magnitudes, while arrows with velocity direction are shown on the velocity chart using the color of the corresponding line.

-Note that the map and the charts are linked together so, changing the time stamp on the map with update the time reference on the charts (represented by a vertical line on the time series).
-Also selecting a specific time on the chart will update the time slider positioned at the bottom of the map and all of the elevation and velocities maps loaded to the map.
+Note that the map and the charts are linked, so changing the time stamp on the map will update the time reference on the charts (represented by a vertical line on the time series).
+Also selecting a specific time on the chart will update the time slider positioned at the bottom of the map and all of the elevation and velocity maps loaded to the map.
 By moving the mouse over the time series curves, the values for all lines at that time are displayed.

-Note that there can be an offset between observation and modelled data, this is caused by vertical reference differences between the deployment’s domain and the monitoring stations.
+Note that there can be a vertical offset between observation and modelled data.
+This is caused by vertical reference differences between the deployment’s domain and the monitoring stations.

 Another interesting feature of the Outputs Viewer is the “Add point to chart” tool on the map’s top left toolbar.
 On activating this tool, the user can click on a point of an elevation and/or velocity map, loaded on the map, and the charts panel will add a time series of that position to the corresponding chart.

 The user can see all available files, generated by the model, for all simulated days in a list by selecting the “Files” button/tab.
 As the list may be long, a search mechanism is implemented to facilitate the download.
 The download of each file can be done by clicking on the file name and just saving it to the user’s Downloads folder.

 A live hands-on demo on the use of the 3 main features of OPENCoastS will be available soon.